 This project is so simple, but there is tons of room for exploring and learning!
 Toddlers, preschoolers, and kindergarten kids will love this fun STEM project that teaches them about heartbeats.

 Our stethoscope was so easy to make.
-I cut just enough tube to reach from my heart to my ear, which is plenty long enough for kids, too!
+I cut just enough tubing to reach from my heart to my ear, which is plenty long enough for kids, too!

-Next, I used duct tape to attach the tubing to one end of each pipe elbow.
+- Tape elbows into place with duct tape.
 Make sure that the tape completely seals any openings or it will be harder to hear your heartbeat.

 Completing the Heartbeat Stethoscope STEM Challenge

-For this challenge, I asked my kids if they thought their heartbeats would change after they ran in place for 30 seconds.
+For this challenge, I asked the kids if they thought their heartbeats would change after they ran in place for 20 seconds.
 First, I had them listen to their heartbeats at rest.
 The heartbeats were slow and faint.